aishnayak/aishnayak/README.md

 - 👯 I’m looking to collaborate on Frontend Projects
 - 💬 Ask me about ...
 BTS
 - 😄 Pronouns: She/Her
-- ⚡ Fun Fact:When not working could be found BTS videos
+- ⚡ Fun Fact:When not working could be found watching BTS videos

 ### Languages and Tools: